swiftlang/swift/docs/SIL.rst

 taken from the set of parameter attributes and interpreted as if the yield site were calling back to the calling function.

-Currently, a coroutine may not have normal results.
+In addition to yielded values a coroutine could also have normal results.

 Coroutine functions may be used in many of the same ways as normal function values.
 However, they cannot be called with the standard